Co-Create Age

 Centre for Co-Created Ageing Research

-Co-creating world-leading ageing research to improving health, wellbeing, & equity for older people.
+Co-creating world-leading research to improve health, wellbeing, and equity for older people.

-By 2028, New Zealand is expected to have around one million people aged 65+, underscoring the urgency to re‑design services, environments, and support with older people, not merely for them.
+By 2028, New Zealand is expected to have around one million people aged 65+, underscoring the opportunity to re‑design services, environments, and support with older people, not merely for them.

 We’re shaping the future together